-Sasha Sagan is today’s guest on Inside Ideas.
+Sasha Sagan is my guest on Inside Ideas.
 Sasha has worked as a television producer, filmmaker, editor, writer, and speaker in the U.S. and abroad.
 Her essays and interviews on death, history, and ritual through a secular lens have appeared in The Cut, O, the Oprah Magazine, Literary Hub, Mashable, Violet Book, and beyond.

 She regularly speaks on ways science can inform our celebrations and how we mark the passage of time, inspired in part by the work of her parents, Carl Sagan and Ann Druyan.